nosklo/notes-extension-gnome/README.md

 ## Storage

-Data is stored in your disk: files are still in `~/.local/share/maestroschan.fr` to autoload your old files without problems.
+Data is stored in your disk: files are still in `~/.local/share/maestroschan.fr` and will autoload your old files without problems.